-E Kinship Care - SAFE Homestudy Assessment - Child Placed in Kinship Home Relative, extended family or community member has been designated as a Place of Safety and child is placed pending completion of mandatory assessment.

-FKinship Care: HEART and SPIRIT Program and Indigenous Family Development Assessment - Child Not Currently Placed in Kinship Home Relative, extended family or community member is undergoing mandatory assessment and education program regarding their suitability to care for the child who is currently in the care of the society.

-G Kinship Care: SAFE Homestudy Assessment and PRIDE Education Program - Child Not Currently Placed in Kinship Home

-Relative, extended family or community member is undergoing mandatory assessment and education program regarding their suitability to care for the child who is currently in the care of the society.

-H Approved Kinship Care Home: HEART and SPIRIT Program and Indigenous Family Development Assessment Completed - Awaiting Placement the child.
+- E Kinship Care SAFE Home Study Assessment Child Placed in Kinship Home Relative, extended family or community member has been designated as a Place of Safety and child is placed pending completion of mandatory assessment. - F Kinship Care: HEART and SPIRIT Program and Indigenous Family Development Assessment - Child Not Currently Placed in Kinship Home Relative, extended family or community member is undergoing mandatory assessment and education program regarding their suitability to care for the child who is currently in the care of the society. - G Kinship Care: SAFE Home Study Assessment and PRIDE Education Program Child Not Currently Placed in Kinship Home Relative, extended family or community member is undergoing mandatory assessment and education program regarding their suitability to care for the child who is currently in the care of the society. - H Approved Kinship Care Home: HEART and SPIRIT Program and Indigenous Family Development Assessment Completed - Awaiting Placement

-Kinship care home has been assessed and approved and is awaiting the placement of

-I Approved Kinship Care Home: SAFE Homestudy Assessment and PRIDE Education Program Completed - Awaiting Placement